If there's an error on a death certificate, you can apply to have it corrected.

 595 Collins Street

 |If the original death certificate is returned||If the original death certificate IS NOT returned|

-The price of a standard death certificate applies
+The price of a legal death certificate applies

-Shipping fees cannot be refunded if you decide to collect your certificate(s) in person.
+We can't refund shipping fees if you decide to collect your certificate(s) in person.

 Registered post (recommended)

 Note: This is not a priority service fee - standard Turnaround times still apply.

 |Postage outside Australia||Cost|